Oleniclashoffmann/Ray-based/README.md

 ## License

-This project is provided for educational and portfolio purposes.
+This project was developed as part of a Bachelor's thesis.
+Feel free to use it as a reference or starting point for your own work.